Haitian prime minister survives weekend assassination attempt -PM's office | Law-Order

 Haitian prime minister survives weekend assassination attempt -PM's office

 The prime minister's office said arrest warrants had been issued for the suspects who fired on Henry's convoy.
-The attack has renewed concerns about the safety of officials in Haiti, which has been mired in political turmoil since the assassination of President Jovenel Moise in July.
+The attack has renewed concerns about the safety of officials in Haiti since Moise's assassination.

 Gunmen unsuccessfully attempted to assassinate Haitian Prime Minister Ariel Henry during an event on Saturday commemorating the Caribbean country's independence, his office said in a statement.